 Previously, we have shown with the OVIVA trial that antibiotics given orally are not inferior to intravenous delivery for complex orthopaedic infections.
 This is better for practice, for patients and for the health economy.

-Currently, we are contributing to the MODIC Trial which aims to investigate the utility of a locally injected antibiotic/carrier combination in the management of selected patients with low back pain.
-If this proves to be effective, it may provide an additional treatment option for a common symptom which often interferes with patients’ quality of life.
+Recently, we contributed to the MODIC Trial which investigated which proved a locally injected antibiotic/carrier combination to be effective in the management of selected patients with low back pain.
+This may provide an additional treatment option for a common symptom which often interferes with patients’ quality of life.

 Epidemiology